jjolano/shadow/README.md

 I only offer support in English.

+#### Please do not submit issues if your app is still getting detected, unless the same version of the app is bypassed on a previous version of Shadow.

 Before submitting a new issue, please ensure the following details are provided:

 * iOS version